Passionate, engaged employees who love what they do.

-Pieter has extensive experience in the cement industry and assumed his position as chief executive officer of CEMENT in May 2007.
+Pieter has extensive experience in the cement industry and assumed his position as chief executive officer of CEMENT on 1 May 2007

-BSc (Hons) Econ (Ahmadu Bello University, Nigeria), FCA (Fellow of the Institute of Chartered Accountants of Nigeria)
+BSc (Hons) (Economics) (Ahmadu Bello University, Nigeria), FCA (Fellow of the Institute of Chartered Accountants of Nigeria)

 Suleiman started his career with the then Price Waterhouse.
-He joined the Dangote Group in 1991 as Head of Internal Audit and Financial services.
-Suleiman is employed by Dangote Industries Limited (Nigeria) as executive director (Finance).
-He is currently on a fixed contract at Dangote Cement South Africa as the finance director.
-Suleiman has over 32 years’ experience and has retired as a member of several boards in the Dangote group.
+He joined the Dangote group in 1991 as head of internal audit and financial services.
+Suleiman is employed by Dangote Industries Limited (Nigeria) as executive director (finance).
+He is on a fixed contract at Dangote Cement South Africa as the finance director since 21 August 2014.
+Suleiman has over 33 years of experience and has retired as a member of several boards in the Dangote group.

-BEng (Metallurgical Engineering) (University of Pretoria), Young Managers Programme (INSEAD, France), MDP (Duke University, USA)
+BEng (Metallurgical Engineering) (University of Pretoria), Young MDP (INSEAD, France), MDP (Duke University, USA)

 Duan completed his graduate engineer training at De Beers before joining Blue Circle Cement.
 He was involved with Blue Circle Cement’s integration into Lafarge in 1996.
-He subsequently worked for PPC before joining CEMENT in 2008.
+He subsequently worked for PPC before joining CEMENT on 1 January 2008.

 Heinrich started his career as a project engineer and maintenance manager at Mittal (Iscor) before joining Lafarge, where he held various positions.
-Heinrich joined CEMENT in 2008.
+Heinrich joined CEMENT on 1 June 2008.

 Chief financial officer

-Gay has experience in several fields, ranging from finance, operations to risk management.
-She previously worked for Clover Danone before joining CEMENT in 2009.
+Gay has experience in several fields, ranging from finance, operations and risk management.
+She previously worked for Clover Danone before joining CEMENT on 1 July 2009.

 Jennifer has been employed by various legal practices as a paralegal.
 She was previously company secretary for the Platmin group.
-Jennifer joined SepHold in 2008 and CEMENT in 2010 as company secretary.
+Jennifer joined CEMENT on 1 August 2010.